mattinsler/connie/README.md

 # connie

-Configuration loader for use with or without [app-context](https://github.com/mattinsler/app-context). connie uses a pluggable storage engine that can be changed and extended.
+Configuration loader using a pluggable storage engine and custom interpolation language.

 **connie** uses [connie-lang](https://github.com/mattinsler/connie-lang) to interpret configuration objects after they are read from the storage.

+**connie** works really well with [app-context](http://app-contextjs.com).
+Check out the simple integration using [app-context-connie](https://github.com/mattinsler/app-context-connie).

 ## Installation